 Kids will love the ‘hands on’ science experiments.
 The „Sound and Light“ exhibition helps to find the answers to questions like when and why do we see a rainbow in the sky?
 What kind of light do insects see?
 How can we use UV rays?…

-Twice a day there is an awesome indoor lightning demonstration which is fun to watch.
+Couple of times a day there is an awesome indoor lightning demonstration and static electricity demonstration which is fun to watch.

 Where: Põhja Blvd 29